 In Generosity, related to the virtue of chastity, we give of ourselves through our spirit, our gifts, and our time.
 This virtue makes up the left beam of the shelter.
 Through generosity we put to death the selfish ways of the flesh.

 In Community we are best able to grow, learn, live, and love.
 This virtue makes up the right beam of the shelter.
-Through community we create a shelter for the Body of Christ – our brothers and sisters in greatest need, which is as often ourselves as others.
+Through community we create a shelter for the Body of Christ – our brothers and sisters in greatest need.
 In community, we are free to be ourselves, free to express need and to fulfill others’ needs.

 The open sunbeam at the bottom of the logo represents the Light of Christ, the Word made Flesh, which can be found in the shelter of the Lord.